Sphingomyelin and Related Sphingophospholipids

 As well as its role in membranes, it serves as a precursor for ceramides, long-chain bases and sphingosine-1-phosphate, together with many other biologically important sphingolipids, as part of the 'sphingomyelin cycle' (also termed the ‘sphingolipid’ or ‘ceramide’ cycles depending on the context).
 Some of these metabolites have functions as intra- and inter-cellular messengers, and others are essential membrane constituents.
 The sphingomyelin cycle extends to other sphingolipids via the action of sphingomyelinases and enzymes such as glycosylhydrolases and glycosyltransferases in cells to produce innumerable new oligoglycosylceramides.
 These molecular relationships are illustrated only briefly below, as most are discussed in detail on other pages on this site dealing with each lipid class.

 In particular, sphingomyelin is a major source of ceramides in most cellular organelles, including the nucleus and even mitochondria, via the action of sphingomyelinases (see next section), and in addition to being a source of other sphingolipids these are required to trigger apoptosis and other metabolic changes.
 As ceramides do not mix well with glycerophospholipids and cholesterol, this conversion results in the formation of new membrane domains enriched in ceramide that exclude cholesterol and so differ in composition from other sphingolipid rafts.
 This has profound effects on membrane function, especially of the plasma membrane, in that different proteins may be recruited or excluded depending on their relative affinities for cholesterol and ceramides.
+It may also influence disease states such as cancer.

 3. Sphingomyelin Catabolism